 It’s a common question: “What does God want?”
 How do we know?
-Lent gives us the perfect opportunity to learn the answer, as we enter ‘into the desert’ with Jesus, listening to God’s voice in prayer and penance.
+Listening to God’s voice in prayer and penance is a wonderful practice to help us discern this important question.
 Here are some practical principles (based on Peter Kreeft’s book “Making Choices”) to help you discern God’s will for your life:

 ONE: LOVE GOD!